How To Move To The UK From The US Without A Job?

 If you meet all of the following requirements, you can apply for a UK Sportsperson visa if:

-• You will be able to develop your sport at the highest level in the UK through your employment.
+- You can develop your sport at the highest level in the UK through your employment.

 Moving from the US to the UK